valentinbarth/HIWI_classification/README.md

 ## Result

+All trained models/results/plots can be found in the folder `Runs`

 with the configuration from above the following results are obtained.
 There is no significant difference between the two networks. appart from that: the training curve shows that the learning rate was probably reduced too early (The curve flattens significantly at epoch 40)